Murder of Marta del Castillo: "Óscar"'s claims

 On September 7, 2015, Antena 3's Espejo Público interviewed a man with the pseudonym "Óscar" who claimed to be a police consultant who had infiltrated García's social circle for the past two and a half years and had recorded 600 hours of conversations on tape.
 The interviewee claimed that when Carcaño and García transported Del Castillo's body on the wheelchair, they did not bring it to the dumpster or the river, as they had claimed, but to a second apartment where it was dismembered with the help of a non-Spanish friend of Carcaño.
 It was then taken out in different bags, whose fate was ignored by Carcaño, thus explaining his incapability to locate the body exactly.
 The same source claimed that García's family felt "no sadness nor empathy" for Del Castillo's family, that they laughed about the unsuccessful search for the body and that they had considered having someone beat up Del Castillo's mother and grandfather.

 On October 29, the examining magistrate accepted the tapes as potential evidence.
 Some excerpts were broadcast on Espejo Público, revealing that García's mother had helped create an alibi for her son, that she was worried about the possibility that he had raped Del Castillo and that she thought García's father might compromise his son's case by talking too much. "Óscar" also said that García's mother "may have" helped in the disposal of the body by lending her vehicle, that García wanted to protect his mother and that he had proof of Delgado's involvement in the murder.

 In January 2016, "Óscar" was publicly identified by police as Pablo Bonilla R., a common criminal and one of many people who had tried to infiltrate themselves into the high-profile case.
 It was denied that he ever worked for police in any capacity, and the tapes were dismissed as a hoax.
-These revelations were made during a trial against García's parents and Bonilla himself, the latter for breaking the restraining order that forbid García from setting foor within 50 kilometers of Seville.
+These revelations were made during a trial against García's parents and Bonilla himself, the latter for breaking the restraining order that forbid García from setting foot within 50 kilometers of Seville.
 Bonilla, charged for driving the car used by García and his family to travel to Seville, claimed that he had alerted police about the family's intentions, and that police had told him to drive them into the road control where they were arrested.
 Bonilla's claims were dismissed and all three accused were sentenced to pay small fines.

 On March 16, 2016, the Del Castillo family sued García and his parents for false testimony at the main trial, which happened when García was already of age and legally liable.
 As their evidence, they cited other witness testimonies, the dismissed tapes and television statements by the parents claiming that they lied to create an alibi for their son.
 García's family rejected the tapes both as a forgery and illegally taken, and refused to testify in the new trial.